KaiEmilW/68000_Relocator_FLASH_Kickstart/README.md

 Switching is performed by an active /RESET (CTRL-A-A) without interruption for longer than 1 second.
 Shorter /RESET durations will simply just reset the Amiga.
 After a POR (Power On Reset) the Flash EEPROMs on the CPU Relocator will be used by default.

 There is a standard JTAG connector (J4) for programming the firmware to the Xilinx CPLD.
-The firmware can be found in the Firmware section.
+The firmware can be found in the Logic section.

 ### Software